This is an engaging, beautiful jar.

 “Following Nampeyo’s Polacca-Zuni period in the 1880’s, things become a bit more complicated as she simultaneously embraced Prehistoric-Revival, Pan-Puebloan, and even the earliest Sikyatki Revival conventions.
 These were applied to what technically would be classified Polacca Polychrome, although at times she also invented new…slips (Wade and Cooke, 2012:130).

-One pot in collection particularly exemplifies the possibility of mix stylistic approaches, pot 2017-04, “Tray with Polacca-style Polik’Mana interior and Sikyatki Revival exterior.”
+One pot in this collection particularly exemplifies the possibility of mix stylistic approaches, pot 2017-04, “Tray with Polacca-style Polik’Mana interior and Sikyatki Revival exterior.”

 Wade notes that Nampeyo’s use of these 5 styles is not linear: